githubschool/copilot-custom-workshop-django-react-web/docs/5_BuildPythonDjango/README.md

 In the last stage, we built our PostgreSQL running inside a Docker container.
 In this time, we will try to build a simple Python Django server with REST API so it can retrieve and insert data.

-> In this example, you may want to start inside your FRONTEND-LAYER directory
+> In this example, you may want to start inside your BACKEND-LAYER directory

 Try to open **Visual Studio Chat** and enter the following in your GitHub Copilot Chat.